barberking1ag-maker/Opictuary/replit.md

 ## Overview

 Opictuary is a digital memorial platform dedicated to creating, sharing, and preserving memories of deceased loved ones.
 It integrates traditional memorial practices with modern functionalities like photo/video sharing, crowdfunding, legacy event planning, grief support, and celebrity tributes.
 The platform emphasizes dignified design, multi-faith customization, and privacy through invite-only access.
-Its business vision includes personal memorials and B2B partnerships with funeral homes and correctional facilities, generating revenue from advertisements, partnerships, and prison access services.
+Its business vision includes personal memorials and B2B partnerships with funeral homes and correctional facilities, generating revenue from platform fees on fundraisers, advertisements, partnerships, and prison access services.

 ## User Preferences